Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter3.md

 "Present, eh..."

-Should I also give my thanks to Kiriko nee-san?
+Should I also give my thanks to Kiriko-neesan?

 ...
 No, wait.
 She pushes mundane stuff down my throat just by that amount.
 That should offset each other.